easy-as-python/repo-man/docs/index.rst

        repo-three

-With this configuration, you can now use the :command:`repoman` command to manage your repositories.
+With this configuration, you can now use the :command:`repo-man` command to manage your repositories.

 Ignoring directories
 ++++++++++++++++++++